Lexmidan/nonloc_heatflux/PyTorch/README.md

 ## Generate the data neseccary for neural network to train
 We used local data that has been generate via `python3 generate_QimpactTrainingData.py 100 0.01 0.2 40000 105`

-'NN-heatflux.ipynb' and 'NN_training.py' contain training part of the neural network, whereas 'HeatFluxModel.py' and 'HeatFluxData.py' contain the definiotion of the NN itself and data preparation respectevely
+`NN-heatflux.ipynb` and `NN_training.py` contain training part of the neural network, whereas `HeatFluxModel.py` and `HeatFluxData.py` contain the definiotion of the NN itself and data preparation respectevely

 # Time evolution of the nonlocal problem
-The script responsible for time evolution problem can be reached either via 'time-evolv-heatflux.ipynb' notebook, or can be started directly by running 'parameter.py' file
+The script responsible for time evolution problem can be reached either via 'time-evolv-heatflux.ipynb' notebook, or can be started directly by running `parameter.py` file

 All parameters of the problem, such as number of used profiles points, boundary conditions, definition of parameters $\alpha$ and $\beta$, number of timesteps and its magnitude $dt$ are contained and may be modified in `parameter.py` file.